langgenius/dify/README.md

 For those who'd like to contribute code, see our [Contribution Guide](https://github.com/langgenius/dify/blob/main/CONTRIBUTING.md).

-At the same time, please consider supporting Dify by sharing it on social media and at events and conferences.
+At the same time, please consider supporting AiConec Studio by sharing it on social media and at events and conferences.

 ### Contributors